-So if you, food enthusiasts, plan to stay in the following German cities, make sure to visit at least one of our top picks of five halal eateries.
+So if you, food enthusiasts, plan to stay in the following German cities, make sure to visit at least one of our top picks of five halal eateries:

 One of the most sought-after items is Mixed Platter, a concoction of flavors and textures comprising kebab, grilled vegetables, hummus, tabouleh, couscous, and dips.
 Another star of the menu is Falafel, a popular chickpeas-based patty that is crisp on the outside yet soft on the inside.

 3h’s Burger & Chicken, Cologne

-If casual meal is what you are after during your sojourn in Cologne, 3h’s is the place to go.
-Living up to its name, which stands for “halal, handmade, and homemade”, this burger joint does take pride in their artisanal products, from the patties, buns, to the sauces.
+If a casual meal is what you are after during your sojourn in Cologne, 3h’s is the place to go.
+Living up to its name, which stands for “halal, handmade, and homemade”, this burger joint does take pride in its artisanal products — from the patties and buns to the sauces.

 The joint may not be spacious, but its modern, industrial design becomes another point of interest.
 Its kitchen and counter are open to your view, so you can watch how your food is being prepared by the cook.
-3h’s is also available is in five other cities: Aachen, Düsseldorf, Frechen, Wuppertal, and Gelsenkirchen.
+3h’s is also available in five other cities: Aachen, Düsseldorf, Frechen, Wuppertal, and Gelsenkirchen.

 Köz Urfa, Hamburg

-The menu is all about Turkish favorites, also in a fast-food style, ranging from kebabs, lamb chops, to steaks.
-The true draw, however is the Adana Kebab, which is minced meat on a skewer served with grilled tomato and hot peppers, rice, vegetables, and yogurt.
+The menu is all about Turkish favorites — from kebabs and lamb chops to steaks.
+The true draw, however, is the Adana Kebab, which is minced meat on a skewer served with grilled tomato and hot peppers, rice, vegetables, and yogurt.

-The vibe of the restaurant is classic with a hint of Turkish design, brick color dominating the interior, and cave-like wall connecting the dining halls.
+The vibe of the restaurant is classic with a hint of Turkish design, its brick color dominating the interior, and cave-like wall connecting the dining halls.
 Food ingredients are chilled in refrigerated display cases to be visually appealing to patrons.

-The menu covers all the Iranian fare, such as Kabab Koobideh and Mahiche Polo (lamb shank stew); but the restaurant is famous for its tasty saffron rice.
+The menu covers Iranian fare, such as Kabab Koobideh and Mahiche Polo (lamb shank stew), but the restaurant is famous for its tasty saffron rice.
 To refresh the taste buds, try Dough, a yogurt drink blended with fresh herbs.

 Thai Fun, Frankfurt

-The menu comes with tons of options you may take some time contemplating which one will be your pick.
+The menu comes with tons of options; you may take some time contemplating which one will be your pick.
 You can actually start it off with some delectable Thai spring rolls or hearty Tom Yam Gung.
-As for the mains, expect a more extensive list, from fried rice with choices of duck, chicken, beef, squid, and shrimps, noodle soup, to fried egg noodles.
+As for the mains, expect a more extensive list, from fried rice — with choices of duck, chicken, beef, squid, and shrimps — to noodle soup and fried egg noodles.

-A bit of research will be very helpful in deciding which halal restaurants to go to since not all of them put up a ‘halal’ sign at the entrance.
-Also, there are certain times when some of them are fully occupied, so booking a table first would be a good move.
+A bit of research will come in handy in deciding which halal restaurants to go to.
+Also, not all of them put up a ‘halal’ sign at the entrance.There are times when some of them are fully occupied, so booking a table first would be a good move.

 For more insights into Germany’s culinary scene and beyond, head to the official website of German National Tourist Board.